Tim-Gaede/Divisors/README.md

 # Divisors
-Two Julia functions that return an array of divisors for an integer
+Two Julia functions that return an array of divisors for an integer.
+One is much faster than the other for larger integers.